 3.3.1 Abstract Data Model

-This section describes a conceptual model of possible data organization that an implementation maintains to participate in this protocol.
+This section describes a model of possible data organization that a client-side implementation maintains to participate in this protocol.
 The described organization is provided to facilitate the explanation of how the protocol behaves.
-This specification does not mandate that implementations adhere to this model as long as their external behavior is consistent with that described in this specification.
+This specification does not mandate that an implementation adhere to this model as long as the external behavior of the implementation is consistent with what is described in this specification.